jrcarlos2000/eth-sf-contracts/README.md

 ### **Skale**

-Skale is at the core of our protocol because of the esence of its `zero gas fees`, allows us to submit any number of transactions without asking users for funds or require stores to **pay per transaction**
+Skale is at the core of our protocol because of its `zero gas fees`, which allow us to submit any number of transactions without asking users for funds or require stores to **pay per transaction**
 ### **Worldcoin**

-Users can make use of other features such as ( receipt-message system, active transaction list retrieval, and Tax Declaration API ) if they are verified on our protocol, We add this layer of verification using Worldcoin's Proof Of Humanity.
+Users can make use of other features such as (receipt-message system, active transaction list retrieval, and Tax Declaration API) if they are verified on our protocol.
+We add this layer of verification using Worldcoin's Proof Of Humanity.
 The whole worldcoin protocol is replicated into skale and a server that mints temporary identities is enabled.
 ### **ENS**

 1. When the user heads to the store, it is `MORE CONVENIENT` to give an ENS handle instead of a long hexadecimal number